mWater/minimongo/README.md

 Queries the local database first and then returns remote data if different than local version.

-This approach allows fast responses but with
+This approach allows fast responses but with subsequent correction if the server has differing information.